jfrog/terraform-provider-artifactory/docs/resources/general_security.md

 Only a single `artifactory_general_security` resource is meant to be defined.

-Note that this resource utilizes endpoints which are blocked/removed in the SaaS environment (i.e. in Artifactory online).
-This means this resource cannot be used with the Artifactory SaaS environment.
+**NOTE:** The `artifactory_general_security` resource utilizes endpoints which are blocked/removed in SaaS environments (i.e. in Artifactory online), rendering this resource incompatible with Artifactory SaaS environments.

 ## Example Usage